 7. Scenic Beaches

-Even though the water is frigid, SF’s coastline boasts an exciting array of beaches offering stupendous views that you will most likely remember.
+Even though the water is frigid, SF’s coastline boasts an exciting array of beaches offering stupendous views you will most likely remember.

 Sunbathers flock to these sandy shores on a hot summer day while surfers rub elbows with each other to capitalize on the Pacific’s signature waves.